dayofai/dayof/context/frontend/product-panel/product-panel-spec-working.md

 - **Fulfillment is explicit** → Scanner UX and permissions can key off fulfillment fields without inventing new product types.
 Future redemption contexts (e.g., "lounge_access", "merch_exclusive") slot in cleanly.

 - **Waitlist vs notify‑me** is just the `demandCapture` axis → Flip a server value, the UI shifts.
-No branching combinatorics, no client conditionals based on timing or inventory state.
+No branching combinatorics, no client conditionals based on timing or availability state.

 - **No magic types** → `addon` is not a type—it's a product with relations.
 This keeps the type system clean and prevents special-case proliferation as new product categories emerge.